tinko26/ao/docs/api/src/ao_sys/ao_xch.h.md

 };
 ```

+This type represents the exchange activity of a server.
 It consists of the following members.

 | `async` | The asynchronous event. |
 | `client` | The client. |